Outis09/8-Week-SQL-Challenge/Case Study #2- Pizza Runner/Data_Cleaning.md

 ![Screenshot (4)](https://user-images.githubusercontent.com/104911707/179405848-c7ec2e6e-87ae-4aa2-95d1-9ab6dc475721.png)

 From the new table above, the columns have now been converted to the appropriate data types.
-We can now work on the columns. `runner_orders_temp` is the clean version of `runner_orders` therefore I will be using `runner_orders_temp` to solve the case study.
+We can now work on the columns. `runner_orders_temp` is the clean version of `runner_orders` therefore I will be using `runner_orders_temp` to solve Danny's problems.

 --------------